actionhero/new-tutorial/README.md

 These are generic attributes such as name of action (this is important and we will use it in next section).
 Next is a description about the action.
 And last one is the inputs which may or may not be added to the request for action.
-Here since we're requesting the details of a particular task, it is required.
+Here since we're requesting the details of a particular goal, it is required.

 ```
 this.inputs = {
-      taskId: {
+      id: {
         required: true,
       },
     };